 John appointed a commission at Avignon to study the writings of the Fathers, and to discuss further the disputed question.

-Pope John XXII, far from being immovable in his opinion, treated it as an open question.
+Pope John XXII, far from being immovable in his opinion, treated it as an open question, and it was an open question!
 He requested an examination of the beatific vision from the Dominican theologian Durandus of Saint-Pourçain, whose report, De visione Dei quam habent animae sanctorum ante judicium generale, was presented to the pope in 1333.

 The Catholic Encyclopedia goes on: